Providence Cancer Institute Orange County

 Your personalized treatment plan will depend on factors that are unique to you, from your specific diagnosis to your personal health and preferences.
 But one thing that most patients can count on is that it will take a team.
-And that’s where Providence Holy Cross, in partnership with City of Hope, shines.
+And that’s where Providence shines.

-Your team may include multiple experts who specialize in very specific aspects of treatment, as well as nurses, nurse navigators, dietitians, genetic counselors and others, all collaborating on your care.
-Collaboration is key, and we do it well.
+Your team may include multiple experts who specialize in very specific aspects of treatment, as well as nurses, dietitians, counselors and others, all collaborating on your care.
+Collaboration is key, and they do it well.
 One way is through regular case review meetings, where members of your team, as well as Providence experts from outside your team, gather to review patient cases and to share clinical opinions, recommend treatments or symptom-management strategies, suggest opportunities for clinical trials and optimize care coordination.

 From the latest targeted therapies to the most innovative approaches emerging through clinical trials, Providence leverages the full power of today’s most advanced, evidence-based therapies to treat breast cancer.
 Your personalized treatment plan may include any or all of the following: